Singapore Press Holdings: 2022: Acquisition and delisting

 Following its acquisition by Cuscaden Peak, SPH was delisted from the Singapore Exchange on 13 May 2022.
+Cuscaden Peak is a consortium of Ong Beng Seng's Hotel Properties and Temasek Holdings' CLA Real Estate and Mapletree Investments.

 Ownership

 Prior to 1 December 2021, like all newspaper companies in Singapore, SPH was regulated by the Newspaper and Printing Presses Act (NPPA) of 1974 and issues both management and ordinary shares.
 As specified by the NPPA, all issues and transfers of management shares have to be approved by the Ministry of Communications and Information, and in "any resolution relating to the appointment or dismissal of a director or any member of the staff" the vote of one management share is equivalent to 200 ordinary shares.

 There were close ties between the directors of SPH and the Singapore Government.
 S. R. Nathan, Director of the Security and Intelligence Division and later President of Singapore served as SPH's Executive chairman from 1982 to 1988 and the first president (1994–2002) of SPH was Tjong Yik Min, former chief of the Internal Security Department.
 The immediate former chairman of SPH, Tony Tan was Deputy Prime Minister of Singapore from 1994 to 2005 and President of Singapore from 2011 to 2017.

 After 1 December 2021, the regulations have been lifted due to the completion of the transfer of its media business into SPH Media Trust.